DSW´s CODE OF CONDUCT

 As well will DSW’s employees receive regular bi–annual training on this code of conduct, its content and what it means for our procedures as well as for our interactions with partners and beneficiaries.
 Materials to be self- studied will be developed.

 DSW respects national constitutions, laws and regulations.
 Reference might be made to these laws and regulations if necessary.

 The Code of Conduct is regarded as part of the employment contract and as such all employees are expected to sign this document.
 This Code of Conduct will be part of all service and consultancy contracts, as well as agreements with partner organisations and shall be subject to a disclaimer in every contract with 3rd parties.

 All stakeholders should feel protected by DSW’s commitment to providing a safe environment in which to voice a concern, without fear of reprisal or unfair treatment.

 Therefore, DSW employees:

-• report immediately any knowledge, concerns or suspicions of breaches of the Code to their/her/his line manager, the HR manager, Executive Director (ED)/Country Director (CD) or through the following general email address: email@example.com, which is monitored by the ED directly or forwarded to the vice executive director in his absence.
+- Report immediately any knowledge, concerns or suspicions of breaches of the Code to their/her/his line manager, the HR manager, Executive Director (ED)/Country Director (CD) or through the following general email address: email@example.com (or anonymously via this link).
+These are monitored by the ED directly or forwarded to the vice executive director in his absence.
 After reporting, prompt action is to be taken by the person receiving the report.
 See as well section 8 on whistle blowing for further information.

 1. Conflict of Interest